 Our Music Program features a comprehensive examination of the rudiments of music theory, hands on song memorization and participation, and an exploration of the fundamentals of rhythm.
 Our students also participate in a grade specific recording, featuring the songs they have mastered as a class and eventually will give a live performance featuring these songs.
 Students at TEA are encouraged to participate in music class through the lens of their own unique gifts.
 Field trips out into the community as a class are always fun and much appreciated by those who experience them.
 At the end of the year, our students release a full length CD as a testament of their mastery of each selected song.

-TEA students can look forward to spending a significant amount of time in the field (about 1/3 of our school days) conducting fieldwork, completing service learning, exploring and pushing their physical limits and intellectual boundaries.
+TEA students can look forward to spending a significant amount of time in the field (up to 1/3 of our school day) conducting fieldwork, completing service learning, exploring and pushing their physical limits and intellectual boundaries.
 For younger students many of these experiential opportunities will take place in close proximity to the Academy’s facility and campus.
 For students enrolled in second grade and up, they can look forward to more adventurous “rite of passage” experiences in the Lake Tahoe Basin that promote trust, cooperation and community.
 The latter runs the spectrum between three-day, two-night car camping trips to five-day minimalist wilderness backpacking adventures – all of which have a designated purpose in addition to a thirst for adventure.